fhildeb/ba-linux-unix/README.md

 ## Content

+> Practical Sessions with shell terminal commands and programs written in bash.

 1. General Commands
-   - Calendar functions
+   - Calendar Functionality
    - Operating System and User Calls
-   - Directories and files
+   - Directories and Files
-2.
+2. File System
+   - File Injections and Pipes
+   - Hardlinks and Redirections
+   - File Search and Rights
 3.
 4.
 5.